Learning Robust Models Using The Principle of Independent Causal Mechanisms: Method

 \subsection{Learning the Invariance Property}

-The following theorem establishes a connection between invariant relations, prediction residuals and normalizing flows. \begin{theorem} Let $h$ be a differentiable function and $Y, \X, E$ be random variables.
+The following theorem establishes a connection between invariant relations, prediction residuals and normalizing flows.
+The key consequence is that a suitably trained normalizing flow translates the statistical independence of the latent variable $R$ from the features and environment $(h(\X), E)$ into the desired invariance of the mechanism $P(Y \mid h(\X))$ under changes of $E$.
+We will exploit this for an elegant reformulation of the DG problem (\ref{eq:ourEstimator2}) into the objective (\ref{eq:flow-and-hsic-loss}) below.

+\begin{theorem} Let $h$ be a differentiable function and $Y, \X, E$ be random variables.
 Furthermore, let $R=T(Y; h(\X))$ be a continuous, differentiable function that is a diffeomorphism in $Y$.
-Suppose that $R \perp E, h(\X)$.
-Then, it holds that $Y \perp E \mid h(\X)$. \end{theorem} \begin{proof} The decomposition rule for the assumption $R \perp E, h(\X)$ (1) implies $R \perp h (\X)$ (2).
+Suppose that $R \perp (h(\X), E)$.
+Then, it holds that $Y \perp E \mid h(\X)$. \end{theorem} \begin{proof} The decomposition rule for the assumption $R \perp (h(\X), E)$ (i) implies $R \perp h (\X)$ (ii).
 To simplify notation, we define $Z:=h(\X)$.
 Because $T$ is invertible in $Y$ and due to the change of variables (c.o.v.) formula, we obtain

 This implies $Y \perp E \mid Z$. \end{proof}